 What is ATLP?

 – New classroom materials

 Each ATLP classroom gets a shelf full of new teaching materials.
 Before our intervention, these classrooms have NO teaching materials.
 Students might have one notebook and pen they bring to school.
-Our package includes: Markers, crayons, individual whiteboards, notebooks for each student, pencils, English vocab cards, Nepali vocab cards, blank vocab cards, dice, scissors, tape, chart paper, and at least 30 age appropriate books.
+Our package includes: Markers, crayons, individual whiteboards, notebooks for each student, pencils, English vocabulary cards, Nepali vocabulary cards, blank vocabulary cards, dice, scissors, tape, chart paper, and at least 30 age appropriate books.

 Between the training, the book, and the materials, teachers have everything they need to move forward and succeed in teaching in a much more effective manner!

 Education in rural Nepal is stuck in a memorization based learning system.
 Kids are sitting all day long repeating after the teacher, copying from the notebook, and reciting long lists of letters and numbers.
 Quite simply, that is NOT the most effective way for students to learn.
 Especially not students at the elementary level.

 There are a few main flaws to this.
 First, students don’t understand what they are learning because they are never asked to use it, only to memorize it.
 Secondly, with the really young students doing verbal recitation based learning means as a group they know something, but it forgets about the individual student who does not understand.
 It eliminates individualized learning, checking each students progress, and discourages students to speak up and ask questions if they don’t understand.
 Additionally, this teaching style doesn’t promote higher-level thinking or problem solving, both of which are extremely important skills students should be learning to succeed in life.
 And lastly, it’s not any fun for students.
 If students aren’t enjoying their time in the classroom (to some extent) then they aren’t motivated to be in school.